 However, none of you know that while I love the summer, I really dislike heat and strong sun.
 Let me explain that a bit: I enjoy summer activities; I love spending time outside.
 Swimming or taking care of my small garden on my terrace both relax me a lot!
 But the thought of the scorching hot sun burning my face or shoulders gives me a headache.

 I simply cannot get exposed to the sun especially during the time when it’s at its strongest.
 I get a headache in no time.
-And my face burns just oh so easily!
+And my face burns just oh so easily (nose especially; the UV rays work it and make it look like a Rudolph the Raindeer)!

 I always wear a hat, a cap or something to cover my head.
 And sunblock is my favorite friend, shade or not!